BinarX-Curtin/School-Holiday-Program/2. Payload Software Development/2.1. Getting Started with STM32 Microcontroller Programming/Readme.md

 **Tips for variables**
 - ensure you name them with a meaningful name
 - ensure the variable type is appropriate for the use case
-- There are typically two styles of variable names:
+- There are typically two styles of naming variables:
 ```C++
 int camelCase;
 char under_score;